WaoBiu/WaoBiu/README.md

 - 👋 Hi, I’m @WaoBiu
-- 👀 I’m interested in LSRTM, Data assimlation
+- 👀 I’m interested in LSRTM, Data assimlation and Deep learning in seismic data modeling and processing
-- 🌱 I’m currently learning LSRTM and GAN in migration
+- 🌱 I’m currently learning LSRTM and GAN in migration and seismic modeling
 - 📫 How to reach me
        You can connect on me via xuteng20@mails.ucas.ac.cn